Today I’ll show you how to bring more light and happiness to your life with a gratitude log in your Bullet Journal.

 Having a gratitude log will help you always remember those little good things that happen and in turn to start seeing life in a more positive way.

-By creating a more positive outlook, you’re also working on eliminating negative emotions, or at least at giving them less power over you.
+By creating a more positive outlook, you’re also working on eliminating negative emotions, or at least giving them less power over you.

 This in turn will lead you to better mental health, better sleep, and even better physical health.